Monthly Archives: 2023

 To disable the cron job in Magento 2:

-1. Create a custom module in your Magento installation.
+1. Create a in installation.

 2. Create a crontab.xml file in your custom module directory.